enasequence/webin-cli-validator/README.md

 More complex implementation can be found in https://github.com/enasequence/sequencetools/blob/master/src/main/java/uk/ac/ebi/embl/api/validation/submission/SubmissionValidator.java

-**Adding dependency in webin-cli**
+**Adding dependency in webin-cli:**

--Build a jar for the implementing validator and add it to the library path or publish it to maven or any accessible repository and  add it as dependency in webin-cli.
+- Build a jar for the implementing validator and add it to the library path or publish it to maven or any accessible repository so that it can be added as a dependency in webin-cli.
+Please send us the artifact details we will add the dependency in webin-cli and  implement a manifest reader, xml creation and suubmission bundle creation logic for your context.

 e.g.,
 ```